ranfysvalle02/bvr-py/README.md

 - **Automatic Cluster Determination**: Automatically determine the optimal number of clusters based on the data.
 - **FAISS Integration**: Optionally use Facebook's FAISS library for efficient clustering on large datasets.

+## Lost in the Middle

+- **Context Preservation**: While the tool can identify and extract the most representative chunks of text, it might not always preserve the overall narrative or context

 ## How It Works

 ### 1. Text Splitting